mayunlei/aliyun-log-grafana-datasource-plugin/README.md

 set Project and logstore

-AccessId and AccessKey : it is better to use a sub user accessId and accessKey
+AccessId and AccessKey : it is better to use a sub user accessId and accessKey.

 ## Add dashboard